-Will campers and staff members need to wear masks all day?
+Will campers and staff members need to wear face masks all day?

-How will drop off and pick up work?
+How will drop off and pick up work this year?

 Will campers be allowed to play on the playground?

-Campers will be allowed to play on the playground in group sizes that adhere to current social distancing requirements.
+Campers will be allowed to play on the playground in group sizes or cohorts that adhere to current recommendations from local and state public health officials.
 Campers will be required to wash their hands following all playground times.

 Will staff and campers be screened for COVID-19 symptoms:

 All summer camp staff members will follow the Colorado Department of Public Health and Environment’s (CDPHE’s) At Home COVID-19 Symptom Screening Tool For Parents and Staff.
 We ask that all families also check their campers for COVID-19 symptoms each morning and follow the At Home COVID-19 Symptom Screening Tool For Parents and Staff.
 Please do not send your child to camp if they have any symptoms consistent with COVID-19.

 What will you do if a case of COVID-19 is reported during camp?